 Greetings!
 I greet you with the joy of the Lord.
-It is my pleasure to welcome each of you to the "100th" Anniversary of St. John's, EC Church, Allentown, Pa.
+It is my pleasure to welcome each of you to our first newsl St. John's, EC Church, Allentown, Pa.
 What a Mighty God we serve!
-I am honored and count it a privilege to be a part of this most historic celebration.
+I was honored and counted it a privilege to be a part of our “100th” anniversary celebration this past December 8th.
+We were blessed to hear so many speakers speak about the past, present and future of St. John’s.
 The rich history of St. John's is a true testimony to the faith that our founding fathers and mothers had in God when they embarked on this faith journey in 1918.
-2019 will be a very exciting and busy year for the St. John's family.
-We have embarked upon a year-long journey to celebrate our 100th church anniversary.
+We embarked upon a year-long journey to celebrate our 100th church anniversary.
 For 100 years, each generation of the membership have been bold witnesses to the power of Almighty God.
 Although our history is very rich, our future promises to be even richer.
-Each month during the year, we will highlight a specific ministry that is dear to us.
-From great preaching, teaching, worship, , community gatherings, community outreach, etc., the year promises to most memorable.
-Please take the time to browse the site at www.stjohnsecc.co for guest speakers, presenters, location, dates and times for the different events.
-I think the Apostle Paul says it best in 1 Corinthians 2:9, "Eye has not seen, nor ear heard, Nor have entered into the heart of man The things which God has prepared for those who love Him."
-Again, on behalf of our church family I say welcome!
-It is our prayer that you will be able to join us at as many of the different events possible.
-Please know that you are always WELCOME at ST. JOHN's, Your Servant in His Service, Rev. Dr. Robert C. Santucci.
+Each month during the year, we highlighted special ministries that were and still are dear to us.

 Sharing God’s vision for today’s people; providing hope for all their tomorrows.

 As members of the Evangelical Congregational Church we believe the Bible to be our final authority for faith and Christian living, and we affirm the following: